OptMLGroup/SQN/README.md

 ## Introduction
 This is a Python software package for solving a toy classification problem using neural networks.
 More specifically, the user can select one of two methods:
-- sampled LBFGS (S-LBFGS),
+- **sampled LBFGS (S-LBFGS)**,
-- sampled LSR1 (S-LSR1),
+- **sampled LSR1 (S-LSR1)**,

 to solve the problem described below.
 See [paper](https://arxiv.org/abs/1901.09997) for details.

 Note, the code is extendible to solving other deep learning problems (see comments below).

 ## Problem
 Consider the following simple classification problem, illustrated in the figure below, consisting of two classes each with 50 data points.
+We call this the **sin classification problem**.
 We trained a small fully conncted neural network with sigmoid activation functions and 4 hidden layers with 2 nodes in each layer.

 <img src="https://user-images.githubusercontent.com/17861925/52918364-18a5ab00-32c4-11e9-8486-0f5a4cc97178.png" width="450" height="300">